-Reduce waste to landfill by 380,000 tonnes a year
+Reduce waste to landfill by up to 380,000 tonnes a year

-The Melbourne Energy and Resource Centre (MERC) will divert up to 380,000 tonnes of waste (equivalent to 300 Olympic sized swimming pools) that cannot be recycled from landfill each year.
-The MERC will generate over 40 megawatts of electricity net, for export to the grid, that will power over 70,000 homes.
+The Melbourne Energy and Resource Centre (MERC) will divert up to 380,000 tonnes of waste (equivalent to approximately 38,000 Cleanaway waste collection vehicles) that cannot be recycled from landfill each year.
+The MERC is intended to generate approximately 40 megawatts of net electricity, for export to the grid, to power around 60,000 homes.